Adel St John The Baptist

 Reading: Reading helps children’s learning in a huge number of ways, including improving their vocabulary, developing the quality of their writing and building their comprehension skills.
 We expect children to read at home at least three times per week.
 We ask a parent or carer sign it off in the reading record.
 In Year 4, it is still extremely beneficial for your child to carry out some of their home reading with an adult, either reading aloud, being read to, or a combination of the two.
 This allows for you to discuss the book with your child too which will help boost their comprehension skills.

-Spellings: A new spelling list will be sent home each Friday and should be practised regularly, in short bursts throughout the week.
+Spellings: A new spelling list will continue to be sent home each Friday and should be practised regularly, in short bursts throughout the week.
 The children will bring home a paper spelling homework sheet each week to complete and return the following Friday.
 Additional practice may take the form of recalling spellings (perhaps on the way to or from school), looking up and recording their meanings in a dictionary/online, or short dictations with an older sibling or parent e.g. if the word is ‘daughter’, a parent could ask the child to write down, ‘My daughter is called Jenny.’
 Always check the punctuation as well as all spellings.
 The children will also have some opportunities in class to practise.
 In the Friday test, 7 of the words will be tested as standalone words, and 3 will be tested through a dictated sentence.

 Mathletics: This is to be completed every week – there will be 3 new tasks set each week with trickier tasks (those scoring less than 50%) being re-set.
 Please check if your child needs support with any re-set tasks.